 Create the favicons

 What?
 Favicons?
-Isn’t a favicon?
+Isn’t it just “favicon”?
 I.e. singular?
 Well, yes, as it turns

 out, there are now many favicons.
 Once upon a time it was only necessary to